Mladen Naletilić Tuta

-Mladen Naletilić (1 December 1946 – 17 December 2021) was a Bosnian Croat paramilitary commander of the "Convicts' Battalion" (Croatian language “Kažnjenička Bojna” of the Croatian Defence Council (HVO) convicted for war crimes by the ICTY.
+Mladen Naletilić (1 December 1946 – 17 December 2021) was a Bosnian Croat paramilitary commander of the "Convicts' Battalion" (“Kažnjenička Bojna”) of the Croatian Defence Council (HVO) convicted for war crimes by the ICTY.

 Biography

 Naletilić was born in Široki Brijeg in Bosnia and Herzegovina.
 In his youth, Naletilić went to West Germany under Yugoslavian program of temporary work abroad with the "United Croats of Germany", a Croat emigration agency.
 He ran a casino in Singen, and, according to Miroslav Tuđman, Naletilić was also a pimp.

 He cooperated with Bundesnachrichtendienst, a German intelligence agency, and the Bulgarian Committee for State Security.

-In 1990 he returned to Croatia and in 1991 he founded a volunteer unit and named it "Convicts' Battalion" (Kažnjenička bojna).
+In 1990 he returned to Croatia and in 1991 he founded a volunteer unit and named it the "Convicts' Battalion" (Kažnjenička bojna).
 In 1992 when Bosnian War started, "Convicts' Battalion" was replaced in Široki Brijeg (former Lištica) and they operated in Herzegovina.
 Members of the unit included foreign volunteers such as Germans, the British, the French, Swedes, Paraguayans and Argentines.

 As part of the Croatian Defence Council ("Convicts' Battalion"), he fought against Yugoslav People's Army (JNA) and Army of Republika Srpska (VRS).
 He was his unit's commander, under general Ivan Andabak.
 He was a close friend of then-Croatian Minister of Defence Gojko Šušak.
 On 2 August 1992, Naletilić ordered his unit to assassinate Blaž Kraljević, general of the Croatian Defence Forces and general of the Army of Bosnia and Herzegovina (ARBiH), along with eight of Kraljević's staff.
 Naletilić rewarded twenty of the men in the unit with 5,000 Deutschmarks each.
 Kraljević had opposed attempts by Croatian president Franjo Tuđman and his Croatian Democratic Union (HDZ) party, as well as Mate Boban and Radovan Karadžić to divide Bosnia and Herzegovina.